icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 There were few details given on how these values were determined.
 Some inference was required to largely reproduce the values, see the file naca_rm_a9c09.py at [^2] for details.
-In the figure below, it appears the the variance was over-estimated for larger drop size cases for cylinder set A.
+In the figure below, it appears that the variance was over-estimated for larger drop size cases for cylinder set A.

 ![Comparison of computations of the accuracy of measurements with cylinders](images/naca-rm-a9c09/naca_rm_a9c09_fig2_comparison.png)